mrhouzlane/1man1vote/README.md

 - Middle voters

 To reduce the weight of paying gas to the voters, they will not send tokens to the contract and will have an Trusted Operator handling that for them.
-In other words, all you have to do to vote is choose an Operator and authorize him with ```authorizeOperator``` function
+In other words, all you have to do to vote is choose an Operator and authorize him with ```authorizeOperator``` function.
+But the Operator can be corrupted,  or someone unknow like Satoshi Nakamoto.
+To resolve this issue, we are using WorldCoin to identify the 3 operators as humans.
+This is a main feature in the process and very important.
+The "Doxed" reputation is not a proof of person and can't apply for those important events.
+WorldCoin is a major feature as it allows to fight corruption in this case.

 ### Aditional features